HTTP-RPC/Kilo/README.md

 * `java.util.List`
 * `java.net.URL`

-As shown in the previous example, `List` arguments represent multi-value parameters.
+As shown in the previous section, `List` arguments represent multi-value parameters.
 List values are automatically converted to their declared types (e.g. `List<Double>`).

 `URL` arguments represent file uploads.
 They may be used only with `POST` requests submitted using the multi-part form data encoding.
 For example: